Leonardo DiCaprio licked the ear of the wife of an NFL player in front of him

 Elsewhere in the podcast, Stafford revealed that he also played volleyball with the Oscar winner and his then-girlfriend, Nina Agdal.

-“We played volleyball, a moment like Meet the Fockers It happens, in which Matthew nails it and it bounces, some of the workers played with us too, it bounces off the hands of one of the workers, on the other team, right in the face of Nina Agdal”, he recounted.
+“We played volleyball, a moment like Meet the Fockers It happens, in which Matthew nails it and it bounces, some of the workers played with us too, it bounces off the hands of one of the workers, on the other team, right into Nina Agdal’s face, “he said.

 Stafford said the group also played Frisbee.